animo/paradym-wallet/apps/easypid/README.md

 ## Known Bugs

 - Entering incorrect PIN during presentation sharing will get stuck on the PIN loading screen (it does show correct PIN invalid toast).
-- The navigation when re-opening the app is broken.
-And also deeplinking does not work when the app is already open.
-This is quite impactful as it means you have to force close the app sometimes.
 - You have to force close the app when you use BLE for the first time after enabling location permission because the permission popup does not go away.

 ## Changelog